 If you choose to use wireless earbuds, make sure they are fully charged before your appearance, that they’re paired (some wireless earbuds will only “remember” one paired device), and that they are selected as the audio source in the software you will be using.
 Choose a high quality pair by a name brand, ensure that the firmware is up-to-date, and conduct a test call prior to your appearance.

 A lower tech solution can eliminate some of the issues inherent in modern wireless audio devices—wired earbuds and headsets eliminate battery, driver (in the case of analogue), and interference issues.
 They are an inexpensive option with comparable audio quality.
 Analogue versions which use audio cables (make sure you have a jack) are more reliable than more modern USB versions.
-Unfortunately, you will have at least one cable to contend with, which can appear messy on camera.
+Unfortunately, you will have at least one cable to contend with, which may appear messy on camera or become tangled.
 If you choose a wired headset or wired earbuds, route the cable such that it doesn’t interfere with your appearance, and don’t forget to remove the device when you stand up or move.

 The next step up in audio quality is a standalone USB microphone.
-These devices are plug-and-play but feature a larger capsule to properly capture your voice, which can give you more presence in remote settings, compared to the relatively tinny audio produced by the tiny microphones in earbuds.
+These devices are plug-and-play but feature a larger capsule to properly capture your voice, which can give you more presence in remote settings.
 Both condenser and dynamic mics are available in USB versions, but for untreated workspaces, dynamics are recommended.
 They have superior off-axis rejection (meaning they are less prone to picking up ambient noise) and are typically less fragile.
-A decent USB microphone will cost between $50 to $250 dollars, depending on quality and features.
+A decent USB microphone will cost between $50 to $350 dollars, depending on quality and features.

-One drawback to USB microphones is that there is an inherent latency, although this is much more pronounced in older models.
-Modern versions have minimized this issue, but there can still be some lag before you hear yourself through your own headphones.
-For this reason, consider a USB microphone with a built-in headphone jack.
-This allows your voice to bypass the computer, so you don’t hear an echo of yourself a moment after speaking.
-USB mics with headphone jacks also tend to feature physical dials for headphone volume, microphone gain, and mute, which can be useful during an appearance.
-It’s always better to have a physical knob than hunting around an application for the right setting while on camera.
+One potential drawback to USB microphones is round-trip system latency.
+Because your digital voice signal must be processed through your computer’s operating system and telepresence software, there can still be a slight, disorienting lag before you hear yourself through software monitoring.
+To bypass this issue entirely, select a USB microphone featuring a built-in 3.5mm headphone jack for direct hardware monitoring.
+This routes your voice directly to your ears with zero delay before it even reaches the computer.
+USB mics with headphone jacks also tend to feature physical dials for headphone volume, microphone gain, and mute, which are invaluable during an appearance.
+It is always better to adjust a physical knob than to hunt around an application for the right setting while on camera.
+As with any audio hardware, always conduct a quick test call prior to your appearance.

 As with all USB devices, keep the firmware up-to-date, and test the mic with the software you will be using prior to your appearance with each new version.

-Audio interfaces allow you to plug in an XLR microphone into your computer.
+Audio interfaces allow you to plug in an XLR microphone into your computer via a dedicated hardware box.
 They feature high quality amplifiers for the microphone and headphones, and tend to have much more robust software than USB microphones.
-A quality XLR microphone, such as the venerable Shure SM-58 or Sennheiser E845 cost around $100 new, while a studio quality microphone such as the Shure SM-7B or EV RE20 are about $450.
-A good, basic interface such as a Focusrite Vocaster runs about $100.
+A quality XLR microphone can cost around $100 new, while studio quality microphones start around $450.
+A good, basic interface runs about $100.
 If you have a well-treated, quiet space and choose a condenser mic, make sure that your interface supports phantom power.

 For general speaking, a dynamic mic’s optimal placement is about six inches from your mouth, with up to a 45 degree off-axis tilt to allow for off-camera placement.
 Remember, you want to appear professional, so you are better off increasing the gain to keep your microphone off camera, or barely in the shot.